 Sustainability Becomes a Principle of the University

-A vigorous strategic planning process began at Emory in 2004 under the leadership of Emory's new President, James Wagner, Provost Earl Lewis, and Executive Vice President for Finance and Administration, Mike Mandl.
+A vigorous strategic planning process began at Emory in 2004 under the leadership of Emory's former President, James Wagner, Provost Earl Lewis, and Executive Vice President for Finance and Administration, Mike Mandl.
 Sustainability emerged from a two-year process as a core commitment of the University.
 The president subsequently asked Peggy Barlett and Mike Mandl to co-chair a Sustainability Committee, to develop a clearer vision of what sustainability might mean and how the University could gauge its progress.
 The Report of the Sustainability Committee, "Sustainability Vision for Emory" was adopted by the President's Cabinet and guides the University's efforts today.

 The report called for bold action: "We envision a future for Emory as an educational model for healthy living, both locally and globally -- a responsive and responsible part of a life-sustaining ecosystem.
 To this end, Emory will collaborate with others beyond the University to provide leadership in sustaining and restoring all aspects of a healthy life: economic, environmental, and social."